Miista/ProtonProposals/Records/Records.md

 Accessing a member of a record would be possible using dot-syntax.
 That is `record.memberName`.

+As the member of a record might be a collection or some other type that has members itself, this member access is going to be an expression such that further "dotting" is possible.

 ### Mutation

 **NOTE:** This might need to go in its own separate proposal.